needle-mirror/com.unity.xr.oculus/Documentation~/com.unity.xr.oculus.md

 # About the Oculus XR Plugin

-The Oculus XR Plugin enables you to build applications for a variety of Oculus devices including the Rift, Rift S, Quest, Quest 2, and Quest Pro.
+The Oculus XR Plugin enables you to build applications for a variety of Oculus devices including the Rift, Rift S, Quest 2, and Quest Pro.

 ## Supported XR plugin subsystems